How to Conquer Menopause Fatigue

 Good nutrition, exercise, mindfulness, and sleep hygiene are crucial tenets of midlife care, notes Dr. Hart Kress.

-Aim to eat balanced meals, exercise half an hour a day, take some time for stillness each day (I like the Calm App!), and set yourself up for success with sleep quality.
+Aim to eat balanced meals rich in protein and antioxidants, exercise at least half an hour a day, take some time for stillness each day (I like the Calm App!), and set yourself up for success with sleep quality.
 This entails getting to bed and waking up at the same time every day, keeping your bedroom between 65-68 degrees Fahrenheit, and limiting alcohol and blue light exposure before bedtime.
 Read more sleep hygiene tips here.

 Seville adds women going through perimenopause should take naps as needed, manage stress by walking in nature or doing yoga, delegate chores, and put their health first.